All data is current as of 2013, unless otherwise noted.

 Percentage of local funding: 0%

 Percentage of alternate funding: 0%

-The Iowa State Public Defender Office is a statewide, state-funded executive branch agency that oversees representation services in all 99 counties for appeals, felonies, misdemeanors, juvenile delinquency and dependency cases.
-Most direct services are provided through 18 branch offices, with each office staffed by full time attorneys and support staff.
-The agency also contracts with more than 1,000 private attorneys and several nonprofit organizations throughout Iowa to provide court-appointed representation in counties without public defender offices, as well as conflict matters.
+The Iowa State Public Defender Office provides most direct services through 20 branch offices, with each office staffed by full-time attorneys and support staff.
+The agency also contracts with more than 1,000 private attorneys and several nonprofit organizations throughout Iowa to provide court-appointed representation in counties without public defender offices and in conflict matters.

 Source of data: original research conducted by Sixth Amendment Center staff.